 Civil Peace Service (CPS) - Iraq Dealing with the past and peacebuilding in Northern Iraq Background Massive experiences of violence have led to collective trauma and deep-seated mistrust.
 The dictatorship of Saddam Hussein, the three Gulf Wars and the subsequent civil wars and genocides have hit all population groups in Iraq hard.
-The advance of the terrorist group Islamic State (ISIS) has dramatically worsened the situation in Irag since the summer of 2014.
-ISIS murdered thousands of Yazidis, Christians, and members of other religious minority groups.
-More than 3,000 Yazidi women were abducted and sexually enslaved by ISIS.
+The advance of the so-called Islamic State (IS) has dramatically worsened the situation in Irag since the summer of 2014.
+IS murdered thousands of Yazidis, Christians and members of other religious minority groups.
+More than 3,000 Yazidi women were abducted and sexually enslaved by IS.
 Over three million people fled their ancestral territories in Iraq, many of them to the Kurdistan Region of Iraq.
-Since 2017, ISIS has been considered largely defeated militarily in Iraq, but it continues to carry out attacks.
-Most refugees and internally displaced people have no confidence in the ability of the Iraqi government to provide security in the process of re-construction, and do not dare to return to their homes.
-Survivors and families of missing persons are still seeking recognition, jus-tice and accountability for the crimes committed against them.
-CPS approach The Civil Peace Service (CPS) is a global program for the prevention of violence and peacebuilding in crisis and conflict regions.
+Since 2017, IS has been considered largely defeated militarily in Iraq, but it continues to carry out attacks.
+Most refugees and internally displaced people have no confidence in the ability of the Iraqi government to provide security in the process of re-construction and do not dare to return to their homes.
+Survivors and families of missing persons are still seeking recognition, justice and accountability for the crimes committed against them.
+CPS approach The Civil Peace Service (CPS) is a global programme for the prevention of violence and peacebuilding in crisis and conflict regions.
 In Iraq, it strengthens the capacities of civil society organisations and governmental institutions in dealing with the past since 2017.
-Different approaches of transitional justice, psychosocial support mechanisms and dialogue processes are synergized and aim at a peaceful coexistence in Iraq.
-The project cooperates with identified partner organisations that have conducted serious investigations into the crimes of ISIS and provide care for traumatized survivors and family members.
-Members of minorities and specifically Yazidis who were subjected to ISIS crimes receive legal advice and psychosocial support.
+Different approaches of transitional justice, psychosocial support mechanisms and dialogue processes are synergised and aim at a peaceful coexistence in Iraq.
+The project cooperates with identified partner organisations that have conducted serious investigations into the crimes of IS and provide care for traumatised survivors and family members.
+Members of minorities and specifically Yazidis who were subjected to IS crimes receive legal advice and psychosocial support.
 CPS experts are seconded to and work closely over several years with these partner organisations.
-They support their efforts through training measures, technical advice, and networking with other national and international actors.
-Promoting the safe return of internally displaced persons and peaceful coexistence is another important aspect of the CPS program in Iraq.
+They support their efforts through training measures, technical advice and networking with other national and international actors.
+Promoting the safe return of internally displaced persons and peaceful coexistence is another important aspect of the CPS programme in Iraq.
 Together with civil society and governmental partners, the CPS initiates activities for dialogue and enhances the participation of young people and women.
 Furthermore, CPS aims to overcome stereotypes and increase trust and relationship building among young people from diverse backgrounds and therefore encourages exchange and cooperation.
 Tour guides were trained in sustainable tourism and supported to promote their common cultural heritage.
-Project name Dealing with the past and peacebuilding in Northern Iraq Commissioned by Federal Ministry for Economic Cooperation and Development (BMZ) Project region Nineveh and the Kurdistan Region of Iraq Lead executing agencies University of Duhok, Commission for Investigation and Gathering Evidence, Jiyan Foundation for Human Rights, Women for Better Healthy Life, and other non-governmental organisations Duration 05/2017 - 12/2025 CPS impact and partner organisations Dealing with the past The Commission for Investigation and Gathering Evidence (CIGE) was established 2014 by the Kurdish regional government with the mandate to investigate human rights violations committed by ISIS against ethnic and religious minorities.
-In cooperation with CPS CIGE's Victims' Support Unit reaches out to members of families of missing persons in camps and offers psychosocial and legal support.
+Project name Dealing with the past and peacebuilding in Northern Iraq Commissioned by Federal Ministry for Economic Cooperation and Development (BMZ) Project region Nineveh and the Kurdistan Region of Iraq Lead executing agencies University of Duhok, Commission for Investigation and Gathering Evidence, Jiyan Foundation for Human Rights, Women for Better Healthy Life and other non-governmental organisations Duration 05/2017 - 12/2026 CPS impact and partner organisations Mental Health and Psychosocial Support The CPS programme supports the Institute of Psychotherapy and Psychotraumatology (IPP) at the University of Duhok, a unique institution in the region, that provides a 3-year MA programme in psychotherapy and psychotraumatology.
+Since the start of the MA programme in 2017 four student cohorts (of altogether 95 students) have been enrolled, of which three student cohorts have already graduated.

-Photo left: Survivors participating in a conference in Duhok Photo right: A Yazidi temple in Sinjar in northern Nineveh
+Photo left: Survivors participating in a conference in Duhok that was organised by the Institute of Psychotherapy and Psychotraumatology (IPP) at the University of Duhok.
+Photo right: A Yazidi temple in Sinjar in Northern Nineveh.